wozorio/acr-cleaner/README.md

     ```

 1. Install requirements:
     ```bash
     $ pip install -r requirements.txt
     ```

-1. Get list of images in use
+1. Get a list of images in use:

-    A list of images currently deployed to the K8s cluster can be fetched with:

     ```bash
     kubectl get pods \
       --all-namespaces \